ubleipzig/marctools/README.md

   in Go, which amounts to about 17425 records per seconds.

-* A simple `yaz-marcdump -np` seems to iterate over the same 4007756 records in about 30 seconds (133591 records per second).
+* A simple `yaz-marcdump -np` seems to iterate over the same 4007756 records in about 30 seconds (133591 records per second) and a `dev/nulled` iteration about 65 seconds.
+So C is still three three times faster.

 Example usage: